 A PAGA claim should include the following information:

 - Basic facts of what happened;

 - Specific information regarding the violation of California labor laws; and

 - A complete list of aggrieved employees.

 Any additional information supporting these facts will strengthen your claim against your employer.
+The more details and theories provided to support your claim, the stronger a court views your PAGA claim.
 Filing the PAGA claim puts the employer on notice of the claim and the violations asserted.
 At this time, the Labor Workforce Development Agency may investigate the claim and decide whether to take the case.